5838 Route 5, Brocton, NY 14716

 When the plants start growing be aware of the poison ivy that grows in the park, especially on the trails on the camping-area side of the park.

-Be aware of the risk of lyme disease.
+Be aware of the risk of Lyme disease.
 Wear long hiking pants and follow tick prevention suggestions.
-Wesley takes flea and tick medicine every month and has had the lyme disease vaccine.
+Wesley takes flea and tick medicine every month and has had the Lyme disease vaccine.

 Today I saw robins, blue jays, and woodpeckers.
 We saw a running woodchuck and saw many deer hoof prints on the trails.
 There are pines, maples, and other varieties of trees in addition to grape vine that is growing along the trail at the cliff edge.